-BAR: The phrase "admitted to the bar" means that a lawyer has become a barrister (see below).
+BAR: The phrase 'admitted to the bar' means that a lawyer has become a barrister (see below).

 DEFENCE OR ANSWER: In civil matters, these words describe the document which the defendant provides that answers the claims in the plaintiff's written pleadings.
-It is also known as a "response" or "set off".
+It is also known as a 'response' or 'set off'.
 If it makes a claim against the person who began the legal action, it can be called counterclaim or cross demand.

 DISBURSEMENTS: Out-of-pocket expenses such as medical reports, photocopying, transcript costs, travel and witness costs which your lawyers will organise on your behalf.
 The client must provide money to the lawyer to cover these costs associated with their case.

-EVIDENCE: Evidence is used to prove facts in a case.
+EVIDENCE: Is used to prove facts in a case.
 It can be spoken or written, and sometimes includes objects, photos and documents.
 Sometimes court evidence is taken from witnesses who appear via video link.
-Not all evidence is allowable - the court can decide that evidence is "inadmissible", which means that you will not be able to say or use it in court.
+Not all evidence is allowable - the court can decide that evidence is 'inadmissible', which means that you will not be able to say or use it in court.
 The rules of evidence are complex and it is important to get advice about the evidence you want to use in your case.

-HEARING: "Hearing" is the term for a full court case.
+HEARING: Is the term for a full court case.
 Evidence is presented to the court, and the court gets all the information it needs to decide who will win the case.
 The hearing is the important court date.
 This term refers to the time when the spoken and/or written evidence is presented to the Court, and can be distinguished from other court dates which are for procedural and preparatory matters, including mentions, directions hearings and interlocutory applications.

 CHAMBER OF INTERLOCUTORY SUMMONS: This summons is a document used to bring an existing legal action to court, so that the court can make orders which are needed to get the case ready for hearing.
 These may also be known as a chamber summons or application and are generally supported by affidavits and not spoken evidence.

-JUDGE: Judges preside over higher courts, such as the Supreme Court, Federal Court or High Court.
+JUDGE/S: Preside over higher courts, such as the Supreme Court, Federal Court or High Court.

 JUDGMENT: This is the decision of the court, and the result of a court case.
-It may also be described as "Reasons for Decision".
+It may also be described as 'Reasons for Decision'.

 JURISDICTION: This term generally refers to a court system.
 Each state or territory has its own system, and therefore its own jurisdiction.
 A federal jurisdiction applies across all the states and territories.

 LAW SOCIETY: This is a statutory body that controls the affairs of the legal profession.
 The Society issues Practising Certificates, regulates conduct rules between lawyers, deals with complaints against lawyers and manages funds designed to compensate people who have lost trust money through the default of a lawyer.
-If you have any concerns about your lawyer, and are unable to resolve those concerns directly with your lawyer's firm, then you should contact the Law Society and ask for assistance.
+If you have any concerns about your lawyer, and are unable to resolve those concerns directly with your lawyer's firm, then you should contact the Society and ask for assistance.